 Did it work with Netflix? |

-We tested IPVanish, and it connected us to Netflix libraries in the U.S., Canada, and the U.K. with no buffering and no problems.
+We tested IPVanish, and it connected us to Netflix libraries in the U.S., Canada, and the U.K. without being detected.
+Our streams loaded without buffering or lag, too.

 DNS leak test